5 tips to manage oak allergies in Texas

 Most of us in Texas have had the pleasant experience of accidentally parking our car under an oak tree.
 All it takes is a couple hours and your car is now much more yellow and sticky.

 Oak is a mainstay in Texas.
-We have streets, places, and beer named after oak trees.
-They’re part of what make this state so green and beautiful, but they can make it miserable for a great deal people during the spring.
-For many, it’s not just about a dirty car, but it can also lead to miserable symptoms like sneezing, itchy eyes, runny nose, and many more.
+We have streets, cities, and even beer named after oak trees.
+They’re part of what make this state so green and beautiful, but they also make it miserable for a great deal people during the spring.
+It’s not just about a dirty car, but miserable allergy symptoms like sneezing, itchy eyes, and runny nose that oak pollen brings.

 How you can get past your oak allergies